 - Sends speakers to child safety conferences

-- Offers training to health care and enforcement professionals, and community volunteers interested in becoming child restraint inspectors/technicians
+- Offers training to health care and enforcement professionals, and community volunteers interested in becoming child restraint inspectors

-- Maintains an up-to-date listing of child restraint recalls and safety notices
+- Maintains an up-to-date listing of child product recalls and safety notices

 - Responds to proposed legislative changes